Eagle (heraldry): Eagle of Saint John

-John the Evangelist, the author of the fourth gospel account, is symbolized by an eagle, often with a halo, an animal may have originally been seen as the king of the birds.
+John the Evangelist, the author of the fourth gospel account, is symbolized by an eagle, king of the birds, often with a halo.
 The eagle is a figure of the sky, and believed by Christian scholars to be able to look straight into the sun.

-The better known heraldic use of the Eagle of St. John has been the single supporter chosen by Queen Isabella of Castile in her armorial achievement used as heiress and later integrated into the heraldry of the Catholic Monarchs.
+The best-known heraldic use of the Eagle of St. John has been the single supporter chosen by Queen Isabella of Castile in her armorial achievement used as heiress and later integrated into the heraldry of the Catholic Monarchs.
 This election alludes to the queen's great devotion to the evangelist that predated her accession to the throne.
-There is a magnificent tapestry with the armorial achievement of the Catholic Monarchs in the Throne Room of the Alcazar of Segovia.

-The Eagle of St. John was placed on side of the shields used as English consort by Catherine of Aragon, daughter of the Catholic Monarchs, Mary I and King Philip as English monarchs.
-In Spain, Philip bore the Eagle of St John (single or two figures depending versions) in his ornamented armorial achievements until 1668.
+The Eagle of St. John supported the shields used by Catherine of Aragon, daughter of the Catholic Monarchs, as queen consort of England, and by Mary I and King Philip as joint monarchs of England.
+In Spain, Philip bore the Eagle of St John (variously one or two) in his ornamented armorial achievements until 1668.

-The Eagle of the Evangelist was recovered as single supporter holding the 1939, 1945 and 1977 official models of the armorial achievement of Spain and it has been removed in 1981 when the current was adopted.
-The use of the eagle of St. John was exploited by the Spanish dictator Francisco Franco, who used it as a symbol of his regime.
-The Eagle of St. John's is also frequently used in modern civic heraldry.
+The Eagle of the Evangelist was restored as single supporter holding the 1939, 1945 and 1977 official models of the armorial achievement of Spain, but been removed in 1981 when the current design was adopted.
+The eagle was used by the Spanish dictator Francisco Franco as a symbol of his regime.
+It is also frequently used in modern civic heraldry.